• CSS stands for Cascading Style Sheets

 Styles Solve a Common Problem

 HTML tags were originally designed to define the content of a document.
 They were supposed to say "This is a header", "This is a paragraph", "This is a table", by using tags like h1, p, table, and so on.
 The layout of the document was supposed to be taken care of by the browser, without using any formatting tags.
+As the two major browsers - Netscape and Internet Explorer - continued to add new HTML tags and attributes (like the tag and the color attribute) to the original HTML specification, it became more and more difficult to create Web sites where the content of HTML documents was clearly separated from the document's presentation layout.

 To solve this problem, the World Wide Web Consortium (W3C) - the non profit, standard setting consortium, responsible for standardizing HTML - created STYLES in addition to HTML 4.0.